Documentation menu

 PHP Integration

-ScryWatch accepts logs over HTTP — no PHP SDK required.
-Use curl, Guzzle, or any HTTP client to send events to the ingest endpoint.
+ScryWatch has an official PHP client, scrywatch/php, plus a Laravel integration package.
+If you’d rather not add a dependency, ScryWatch also accepts logs over plain HTTP — use curl, Guzzle, or any HTTP client to send events to the ingest endpoint directly.

 What you’ll need